KuruRafa/Projects-MontgomeryCollege/README.md

 # Projects-MontgomeryCollege
-This are simple projects examples made in 2017 at Montgomery College.
+These are simple projects examples made in 2017 at Montgomery College.
-The course I took is 'Intro to Programming' and I learned the basics of programming logic with C++.
+I took a 3 credits courser 'Intro to Programming' where I learned the basics of programming logic with C++.